msuganthan/aws-solution-architect/docs/9-amazon-cognito.md

   * **Sign-In**
   * **Account recovery**
   * **Account confirmation**
-* Allow uses to sign-in directly to the User Pool, or using Web Identity Federation.
+* Allow users to sign-in directly to the User Pool, or using Web Identity Federation.
-* Uses AWS Cognito as the identity broker between AWS and the identity provider.
+* Uses AWS Cognito as the **identity broker** between AWS and the identity provider.
 * Successful user authentication generates a JSON web Token(JWTs)
 * User Pools can be thought of as the account used to access the system(i.e: email address and password)